-Your doctor will consider many things when deciding if and when a special study is needed, including:
+Your health care provider will consider many things when deciding if and when a special study is needed, including:

 In children, UTIs should be treated quickly with antibiotics to protect the kidneys.
 Any child under 6 months old or who has other complications should see a specialist right away.

-Some children may be treated with antibiotics for long periods of time (as long as 6 months - 2 years).
-This treatment is more likely when the child has had repeat infections or a condition called vesicoureteral reflux, which causes urine to flow back up into the ureters and kidneys.
+Some children may be treated with antibiotics for periods as long as 6 months to 2 years.
+This treatment is more likely when the child has had repeat infections or vesicoureteral reflux.

 When to Contact a Medical Professional